ahsan598/jenkins-k8s-java-deployment/README.md

 7.1.
 EC2 Configuration:
 - Ensure the EC2 instance has Docker installed.
-- Ensure security groups allow traffic on the necessary ports.
+- Ensure security groups allow traffic on the necessary ports (Eg: 8081).

 7.2.
 Deploy Application:
 - Use Jenkins to deploy the Docker image to the EC2 instance.